smsoltan/MD/README.md

 ## Overview

-One way of obtaining the macroscopic properties of matter is simulating its molecular dynamics [MD].
-The underlying assumption here is that the values of specific parameters describing the system could be expressed as functions of microscopic parameters averaged over sufficiently long times (e.g. the temperature is related to average kinetic energy of particles involved).
-According to ergodic hypothesis this approach is equivalent to statistical physics approach based on statistical ensembles.
-However, simulating MD allows to avoid some cumbersome analytical calculations that may be involved in statistical physics approach.
+One way to obtain the macroscopic properties of matter is simulating its molecular dynamics [MD].
+The underlying assumption here is that values of the specific parameters describing the system could be expressed as functions of microscopic parameters averaged over sufficiently long times (e.g. temperature is related to average kinetic energy of particles involved).
+According to the ergodic hypothesis this approach is equivalent to statistical physics approach based on statistical ensembles.
+However, simulating MD avoids some cumbersome analytical calculations that may be involved in statistical physics approach.
-Due to the sheer number of particles in a physically meaningful sample, simulating MD requires long calculation times - unless the numerics could be parallelised.
+Due to the sheer number of particles in a physically meaningful sample, simulating MD requires long calculation times - unless the code is parallelised.
 The purpose of this project was to compare the times of simulating about 500 particles on CPU and on GPU, using NVidia graphic cards and CUDA programming tools.
 This repository contains source codes of programs written for the project.
 More details are provided further below.
 Full overview together with the obtained results are provided in the original report (.pdf file, currently only in Polish).

 ## Licensing